 I used the one phone call that I was allowed to tell Bob Bertoni that I was in email jail, and I asked if he could bail me out.
 He did some research and eventually negotiated a contract with MailChimp, a company that specialized in sending mass emails for businesses and non-profits, for the purchase of two million “credits” for emails for only $2500.
 The Executive Committee approved the appropriation.
 From that point on I never tried to send emails directly from iPower.

-MailChimp: I set up an account on MailChimp with a user ID of Guastafeste, which is the Italian term for party-pooper.
-I taught myself how to use the software to create the lists and the emails themselves.
+MailChimp: My credentials on the district’s MailChimp had a user ID of Guastafeste, which is the Italian term for party-pooper.
+I taught myself how to use the software to create the lists, which MailChimp called audiences, and the body of the emails, which MailChimp called campaigns.
 For the first few years the account was allowed to create as many lists and emails as we wanted.
 I created a new list for each email until MailChimp prohibited me from creating any additional lists.

 I generally sent out the first set of emails five weeks before the event.
 A second set would be sent two weeks later.
-Each set would be devoted to a group based on geography, masterpoints, and/or tournament attendance.
+Each set would consist of a few slightly different emails to groups based on geography, masterpoints, and/or tournament attendance.
 The content sent to each group would differ, at least a little.

 Because I was accustomed to composing my emails in HTML, I always used the “Code your own” template.
 I always wrote the code for the emails in UltraEdit on my PC and pasted the HTML code into the editing window on MailChimp.
-Te program would immediately display the way that the email would look in the window on the left side of the screen.
+The editing program would immediately display the way that the email would look in the window on the left side of the screen.
 This method allowed me to position and size images exactly.
 It also allowed for the use of tables and almost anything else that could be done on a webpage.
 An unanticipated benefit was that if someone who needed to promote something had sent me an email that was already formatted, I could extract the HTML code, tweak it a little, and then paste it into the HTML editing window.

 I reported one bug that I found in this process.
 If I tried to change the color (or anything else) for part of a word, MailChimp inserted a space between the two parts.
-The example was GOLDmother, which MailChimp changed to GOLD mother.
+The example was GOLDmother, which MailChimp changed to GOLD mother (with a space before the “n”).
 MailChimp refused to fix this obvious problem.
 By the way, it was not easy to get WordPress. which is the product used for these blogs, to produce this effect either.

 The oldest HTML file that I found in the MailChimp folder on my PC was dated July of 2015.
 I suspect that the first tournament promoted on MailChimp was the Individual Regional in 2015.
 From that time through 2021 I composed, tested, and sent almost all of the emails promoting District 25’s events.
 They were amazingly successful, and I became known in New England bridge as “the email guy” rather than “the webmaster”.
 All told, I sent over one million emails.

-Other projects: The database also allowed me to undertake posting on NEBridge.org photos of winners of events or strats at regionals (Winners Boards).
+Other projects: The database also allowed me to undertake posting on NEBridge.org photos12 of winners of events or strats at regionals (Winners Boards).
 The first tournament for which I implemented this feature was in the Knockout Regional in Cromwell in 2014.
 My plan was to ask winners to come to a spot where I could take their pictures with my point-and-shoot Canon.
 Only one or two complied.

 There were several other problems.
-My friend Bob Derrah volunteered to help me chase winners down, but he could not figure out how to use the camera.
+My friend Bob Derrah volunteered to help me chase winners down, but he had no camera of his own, and he could not figure out how to use mine.
 Eventually I discovered that the best time was either right after the round or the next day before the start of play.
 Still, I was lucky if I got photos of half of the winners.

-I usually spent the better part of every week assembling the five or six webpages of winners’ photos.
+I usually spent the better part of the week after every tournament assembling the five or six webpages of winners’ photos.
 I sent emails to every winner whose photo I lacked.
 A very high percentage of them responded, especially among the newer players.
 For the others I either pieced together substitutes from photos that I previously took or just put up an empty spot for them.
 The HTML code for the pages themselves was generated by a php script that ran off of a set of tables that was itself generated from a spreadsheet on my PC.

 Was it worth the effort?
 I don’t know.
-I strongly believe that the regionals should be special, and the winners boards—and a lot of other things—contributed to making them feel that way to a lot of people.
+I strongly believed that the regionals should be special, and the winners boards—and a lot of other things—contributed to making them feel that way to a lot of people.
 Most of those things disappeared during the pandemic.
 To me the post-pandemic regional tournaments seemed vacuous whereas before they always excited me.

-The ACBL had two annual contests that rewarded the players in each rank that accumulated the most points.
+The ACBL had two annual contests that rewarded the players in each of the fifteen ranks that had accumulated the most points.
 One exclusively counted points won at clubs.
 The other included all points.
 I decided in 2017 to create an award for each rank for points won in the events sponsored by District 25.
 That included the NAP and GNT qualifiers as well as the four regional tournaments and the two hybrid events—the Rainbow Weekend and the Senior Regional/Cape Cod Sectional.

 My ability to do this without a great deal of effort was due to the access that I had to LZH files from the ACBL.
-An ACBL employee named Keith Wells provided me with these files that had all the information on the “masterpoint winners” lists that I had been using to populate the attendance files, plus they had both the ACBL numbers and the total number of masterpoints that the players had at the time of the event.
-They also included players who attended but earned no points.
+An ACBL employee named Keith Wells provided me with these files that had all the information on the “masterpoint winners” lists that I had been using to populate the attendance tables, plus they had both the ACBL numbers and the total number of masterpoints that the players had at the time of the event.
+They also included players who had attended but earned no points.
+I was trained by Peter Marcus, the district’s chief director, in how to use the ACBLscore program to create csv files from the ones that I received from Keith.

 It was pretty easy to keep the fifteen totals in the database.
-The only real difficulty I had was when a foreign player was awarded masterpoints for the purpose of eligibility.
+The only real difficulty I encountered was when a player who had participated in events in foreign countries was awarded masterpoints that the ACBL used solely for the purpose of eligibility.
 After each event I sent out emails to everyone in each of the fifteen masterpoint categories that listed the top fifteen players in that category.
 At the end of the year I created certificates honoring the winners.

-I doubt that this effort by itself induced more than a few people to play, but like the Winners’ Boards, they helped to contribute to the special atmosphere of regional events.
+I doubt that this effort by itself induced more than a few people to play, but, like the Winners’ Boards, they helped to contribute to the special atmosphere of regional events.

-Another project from BridgeFinesse.com involved sending of emails to players who had achieved a new rank in the previous month.
+BridgeFinesse.com, a company in Florida established by Jay Whipple13, somehow got involved with sending emails to all players who had achieved a new rank in the previous month.
 The emails, which were signed by the appropriate district director encouraged the recipients to respond to the emails with their own ideas.
 Rich DeMartino was D25’s District Director (DD) when this process began.
 He asked me to post each comment that he received and to ask each player for whom I did not already have a suitable photo to send one.
 I did this for Rich and for his successor, Mark Aquino.

 When Bob Bertoni became DD, he posted the comments he received on his own website.
 When he died in 2021, his temporary successor ignored the comments, but when the position was eliminated in favor of a Regional Director, the first one, Mark Aquino, asked me to post the new comments.
 I retrieved the ones from Bob’s website and posted them on NEBridge.org.
 I also posted the ones that Mark received.

 The disaster: In October 2015 the system that hosted NEBridge.org suffered a catastrophic hardware failure.
-In the 30+ years that I had spent in the business I occasionally had to face some really bad situations, but I never had to deal with anything like Bob was facing with this one.
+In the 30+ years that I had spent in the business I occasionally had to face some really bad situations, but I never had to deal with anything like Bob needed to address with this one.
 I told him that if I were he, I would be looking for a tall tree and a short rope.

 NEBridge.org was the least of his problems.
-We were trying to get people to play our favorite card game with us.
-His other customers’ livelihood depended on their websites.
+We were trying to get people to play our favorite card game at our events.
+His other customers’ depended on their websites for their very livelihoods.

 Nevertheless, Bob got the district’s website back up and running pretty quickly, but most of what I had posted in the first few years was not recoverable, including all of the articles by Frank and Steve.
 I could have gone back to original sources and salvaged some of it, but all of the new projects that I had started left me no time to attempt more than I did.

 Bob temporarily allowed me to use FTP to send files from my PC to the server.
 That saved me a lot of time.
-The new version of the website had a slightly different editing editor for the pages.
+The new version of the website had a slightly different editing program for the pages.
 I liked it in some ways and hated it in others.

 The Communications Committee: At the last meeting of the B’s Needs Committee Bob, who at that point was president of the NEBC, announced that he wanted to form a marketing committee.
 He then asked me to be its chairman.
 I wanted to be on the committee, but I had never been the chairman of a committee.
 I suggested Allan, but Bob was rather insistent.
 I eventually agreed, but I wanted it to be called the Communications Committee or, better yet, Comm Comm.

 Beginning in 2016 a group of us met at tournaments for several years to talk about all aspects of communication—website, emails, tournament Bulletin, posting of results, guest lecturers at tournaments, signage, microphones, etc. I found the meetings useful, but a subsequent president, Jack Mahoney, decided that they were no longer necessary.
 I think that the biggest problem was that almost everyone on the committee was also on other committees.
+It also did not help that the only time available for the meetings was at 8:30 a.m. on Saturdays.

 Bulletins: In 2018 I was asked by Lois DeBlois, NEBC president, to begin editing the Bulletin for tournaments.
 Previously it had been published every day, but Lois wanted to reduce it to one publication that covered the entire tournament.
 The results that had been printed in the daily editions were by then available online.
 So, it was not necessary to provide a daily edition.
 I took on the responsibility of creating it in the new format as well as the setup for online bulletins that were provided by the same service that provided Live Results.